gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 {{< /hilight >}}

 The string is incorrectly written on two lines.
 Remember a string must be typed on one line.
-Secondly the string is a missing inverted commas at the start of the string.
+Secondly, the string is a missing inverted commas at the start of the string.
 It would be correctly written like this

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}